OVER 1400 DBS LEADS IMPLANTED ANNUALLY

-This surgical option is well known to improve the quality of life for most movement disorder patients.
-It can be a welcomed relief to those whose quality of life is dramatically affected by either the disease itself or by medication side effects.
-Here are some of the conditions it can treat:
+DBS therapy is well known to improve the quality of life for most movement disorder patients that are referred for DBS surgery.
+It can be a welcomed relief to patients whose quality of life has been dramatically affected by their disease or by medication side effects.

 Deep Brain Stimulation (DBS) Research

-- Specialized capital equipment necessary for subcortical brain mapping, including microelectrode recording and microdrive systems from FHC.
+- Provide specialized capital equipment necessary for subcortical brain mapping, including microelectrode recording and microdrive systems

 - Assistance with surgical planning

-- Set up, operate, and troubleshooting of neurophysiology system
+- Set up, operation, and troubleshooting of neurophysiology systems

-- Upon request, consultation on technical issues related to the DBS procedure
+- Consultation on technical issues related to the DBS procedure

 - Didactic support for OR staff, residents, and visitors regarding the theory and practice of DBS